Thank You to Our Local Sponsors

 Polk County Florida Hurricane Shelters

 Polk County Emergency Shelters – Not all public shelters are automatically activated for each emergency.
 They are opened as needed and are not pre-assigned by geographic area.
-During an emergency please monitor Polk County Government Television, Facebook or Twitter, or other local television and radio stations for open shelter information.
+During an emergency please monitor Polk County Government Television or other local television and radio stations for open shelter information.
 Have your survival kit ready to take with you – a 7 day supply of necessities.
 Weapons and alcoholic beverages are not allowed at any public shelter.
-Pre-registration is is required for those needing transportation assistance to any shelter.
+Pre-registration is is required for those needing transportation assistance to any shelter locations.

 Pet Friendly Shelters – Polk County has 3 pet-friendly shelters that allow residents who own pets to shelter with their pets.
 Dogs, cats and birds are the only types of animals allowed to shelter in Polk’s pet-friendly shelters and must be with their owners.